secretstartups/handbook/paid-time-off/index.html.md

 #### Sick Time Procedures - All Team Members

 *Team members in France, Netherlands, and U.S, please read specific reporting procedures below.

-All other team members please review your country's statutory [sick time reporting requirements](/handbook/total-rewards/benefits/general-and-entity-benefits/#entity-benefits).
+All team members, regardless of the duration of sick time, are required to notify GitLab of their absence.
+Team members must notify their Manager, first, and then enter the time away in PTO by Deel by selecting the label `Out Sick`.
+If your sick time extends beyond 5 days, or less per your country's [statutory sick time reporting requirements] (/handbook/total-rewards/benefits/general-and-entity-benefits/#entity-benefits), team members are required to notify the Absence Management Team (leaves@domain) first, and then enter the time away into PTO by Deel.

 **Continuous Time Away (in excess of 5 days or more), or Non-Continuous if related to the same illness:**

 Whenever allowed by law, GitLab's Sick Time Policy will supplement a team member's pay up to 100% of their regular salary for up to 25 working days of continuous absences, and run concurrently with any statutory Sick Leave policies team members are eligible for.
-Eligibility is calculated on a rolling 12-month period, and only pertains to continuous absences when team members need to be away from work for 5 or more continuous days or non-continuous if related to the same illness.
+Eligibility is calculated on a rolling 12-month period, and only pertains to absences when team members need to be away from work for 5 or more continuous days or non-continuous if related to the same illness.

 We understand some team members may need additional time away to care for a sick family member, but many countries do not offer statutory family care leave and/or pay when needing to care for a sick family member.
 If a team member is not eligible for statutory family care leave or pay in their country, GitLab will provide an additional 25 working days of sick time to care for their family member.
 This means, a team member in a country that does not provide statutory family care leave and/or pay is eligible to receive 25 working days of sick leave for their own condition, plus an additional 25 working days of sick leave to care for an ill family member.
 Eligibility is contingent on providing evidence, in accordance with local requirements, supporting the need for Sick Leave to care for their ill family member.  (see medical certificate/doctor's note below for more information)

 **Non-Continuous Absences or absences less than 5 continuous days:**

 If you or a loved one is ill, we want you to take care of yourself or your loved one(s).
-To facilitate this, you should take sick time when you need it, but you still need to report when you take sick time by entering the dates as an `Out Sick` type of OOO event in [PTO by Deel](/handbook/paid-time-off/#pto-by-deel) via Slack.
-Once entered in PTO by Deel, your sick time will be automatically updated in BambooHR and payroll can note and update any other systems if needed.
+To facilitate this, you should take sick time when you need it, but you still need to report when you take sick time by notifying GitLab first and then entering the dates in [PTO by Deel](/handbook/paid-time-off/#pto-by-deel) by selecting the label `Out Sick`.
+    * Once entered in PTO by Deel, your sick time will be automatically updated in BambooHR and payroll can note and update any other systems if needed.

-If you end up needing sick leave for more than 5 consecutive calendar days, or 5 non-continuous calendar days related to the same illness, please follow the instructions in the [Communicating Illness-Related Leave](/handbook/paid-time-off/#communicating-illness-related-leave) section.
+If you end up more than 5 consecutive calendar days, or 5 non-continuous calendar days related to the same illness, please follow the instructions in the [Communicating Illness-Related Leave](/handbook/paid-time-off/#communicating-illness-related-leave) section.

 #### Sick Time Procedures - USA
 In the United States, team members may experience a qualifying condition under the Family Medical Leave Act (FMLA) after 3 days of continuous or non-continuous absences (if related to the same condition).
 If you are missing more than 3 calendar days of work due to a serious medical condition or to care for a family member with a serious medical condition, your time away will be reviewed to determine if it qualifies as leave under the Family Medical Leave Act (FMLA) and/or any concurrent state sick leave statutes.
-Team Members may notify GitLab as of the 3rd day of their absence, but are required to notify the Absence Management Team [leaves@gitlab.com] no later than the 5th consecutive/non-consecutive absence so that the team can process your time off under the applicable leave laws.
+Team Members are required to notify the Absence Management Team [leaves@domain] no later than the 5th consecutive/non-consecutive absence, so that the time away can be processed under the applicable leave laws, but may notify the Absence Management Team as of the 3 consecutive/non-consecutive day.

 * Please be aware that certain states in the US require you to notify your employer of the need for a medical leave prior to your first day of leave whenever possible.
 To ensure timely reporting and prevent any delays in your pay, please follow the instructions listed in the [Family Medical Leave Act](/handbook/people-policies/leave-of-absence/us/) handbook section to report your time away.

-Sick Pay will be coordinated with [Short-Term Disability](/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/#group-long-term-and-short-term-disability-insurance), and/or the equivalent State pay benefits.
+* Sick Pay will be coordinated with [Short-Term Disability](/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/#group-long-term-and-short-term-disability-insurance), and/or the equivalent State pay benefits.

 #### Sick Time Procedures - Netherlands

 Employees of GitLab B.V. have further rights and responsibilities regarding sick time based on Dutch law, as written into their employment [contracts](https://internal-handbook.gitlab.io/handbook/people-group/people-operations/people-connect/employment_contracts/):

+- Team members must notify their manager of any sick leave needed.
-- Team members should report sick time via PTO by Deel as aligned above.
+- Team members must then enter the sick time via PTO by Deel as aligned above.
-- If the sick leave extends 8 days it should be reported to the Absence Management team via `leaves@gitlab.com` by the Manager and (if possible) team member.
+- If the sick leave extends 8 days it should be reported to the Absence Management team via `leaves@domain` by the Manager and team member (if able).
 - If team members are reporting multiple instances of sick leave in a 28 day timeframe, please reach out to the Absence Management team and your People Business Partner to discuss.
 - Once the Absence Management team has been notified of the sick time they will inform HRSavvy.
 - HRSavvy will be registering the sick time in their HR portal from the first day of absence (retrospectively).
 - GitLab has engaged with an occupational health and safety centre, called [Zorg van de Zaak](https://www.zorgvandezaak.nl/), to assist employees of GitLab B.V. who may need support while being on long-term sick leave.
-- If the team members is on long-term sick leave (8 days of more), Team Member Relations will instruct HRSavvy to register the team member at the occupational health and safety service, depending on the situation and agreement with the team member.
+- If the team members is on long-term sick leave (8 days of more), the Absence Management team will instruct HRSavvy to register the team member at the occupational health and safety service, depending on the situation and agreement with the team member.
 - Zorg van de Zaak's contact details can be found in the People Operations 1Password vault.

 #### Sick Time Procedures - France